oracle-quickstart/oci-rsa-ansible-wazuh-kibana/README.md

 ## Ansible Role: wazuh-ansible
 We are using <b>Galaxy</b> which provides pre-packaged units of work known to Ansible as roles and collections.
 Content from roles and collections of the <b>wazuh-ansible</b> are referenced in oci-rsa-ansible-wazuh-kibana.
-This playbook installs and configures Wazuh agent and manager.
+ThisReadme cleanup playbook installs and configures Wazuh agent and manager.

-## Ansible Role: oci-rsa-ansible-Base
+## Ansible Role: oci-rsa-ansible-base
 Installs base packages and sets configuration for general security, monitoring, and auditing purposes.
 More information on the oci-rsa-ansible-base can be found [here](PLACEHOLDER).